continuedev/continue/docs/docs/customize/model-providers/top-level/azure.md

     "apiType": "azure",                      // Needed to construct Azure-style URL "model": "gpt-4o",
     "apiBase": "<YOUR_DEPLOYMENT_BASE>",
-    "engine": "<YOUR_ENGINE>",               // Your deployment, eg "gpt4o-beta"
+    "deployment": "<YOUR_DEPLOYMENT_NAME>",  // Your deployment, eg "gpt4o-beta"
     "apiVersion": "<YOUR_API_VERSION>",      // Typically a date like "2024-06-01"
     "apiKey": "<MY_API_KEY>"                 // If you use subscription key, try using Azure gateway to rename it apiKey }]